 This course is a part of the Master's program in Human Geography.
 Students with admission to other relevant master’s degree programmes can apply for admission as guest students.

-The course consists of lectures and seminars.
-The lectures will be linked to the readings and students are expected to discuss them.
-The seminars will focus on practical examples of transformation and help students to develop ideas for their term papers.
+The course consists of lectures, discussions, and seminars.
+The lectures and discussions will be linked to the readings and students are expected to have read them.
+The seminars will focus on transformative change in practice, and provide opportunities for students to develop ideas for their term papers.
 Short reflection pieces will be assigned, but these will not be included in the final grade.

 Submit assignments in Inspera